Animals make great companions.

 Want more examples?
 Here are the 10 best animal companions in video games.
 Just where would we be without them?

-Back in 2001, when the PS2 was the height of sophistication, a couple of pals by the name of Jak and Daxter decide to sneak off to Misty Island where unfortunately Daxter takes a little tumble into a silo of dark eco.
-Daxter makes it out of the silo alive, but now in the form of an ottsel; a small cross between an otter and a weasel.
+Back in 2001, when the PS2 was the height of sophistication, a couple of pals by the name of Jak and Daxter decide to sneak off to Misty Island where Daxter takes an unfortunate tumble into a silo of dark eco.
+Daxter makes it out of the silo alive, but now in the form of an ottsel; a cross between an otter and a weasel.

-We’ve all dreamt about having a pet Pokémon in real life, but who better than Pikachu himself?
+We’ve all dreamt about having a pet Pokémon in real life, and who better than Pikachu himself?

-As Ash Ketchum’s loyal sidekick, Pikachu stole the hearts of 90’s kids everywhere.
+As Ash Ketchum’s loyal sidekick, Pikachu stole the hearts of 90s kids everywhere.
 I don’t think I knew anyone at school who didn’t ferociously want their own Pikachu.
 In fact, many had stuffed toys and figurines that they treasured.
 [Editor: some still do, she says, lovingly staring at the Detective Pikachu plush sat on her desk…]

 Although there are many Pokémon creatures I would prefer as fighters, Pikachu always seemed like the ideal companion.
 He never left his master’s side, and if you didn’t weep in unison with him when Ash was turned to stone, then quite honestly I think you must be made of stone.

 Sonic the Hedgehog is a truly iconic character in not only the gaming world, but pop culture too.
 Hell, he’s got his own movie now.
 But when I was growing up, I always felt a stronger connection to Tails.

 We all remember the Mario games, but I feel like people tend to forget Yoshi’s humble origins in Super Mario World.